How to Make the Kentucky Oaks Lily

 If you want to keep the pink color, but change the flavor, muddled raspberries or strawberries will give you the color but change up the flavor a bit.
 Replacing the cranberry juice with berries takes some of the tartness away, but the combination of the berries and the lemon or lime juice is still a winner.
 You can garnish with raspberries and strawberry slices as well.

 Because the Kentucky Oaks is a race for fillies, which are female horses, the race is used as a way to raise money and awareness for cancer research. $1 from every Oaks Lily drink is donated to an organization that focuses on cancer research.
 In addition, the Oaks also has a Survivor Parade.

 The Survivor Parade is made up of breast and ovarian cancer survivors who are nominated by their friends and family and voted on by the public.
 In 2020, 146 survivors will walk in the parade, to represent the 146th running of the Kentucky Oaks race.
 These women were selected to represent survivors

 Whether you’re heading to Churchill Downs this year or watching from home, an Oaks Lily drink should absolutely be on your agenda.
 Light and refreshing to sip on during the race and easy enough to make at home, the Lily is a cocktail you’ll enjoy all summer long.

 Swing by Cox’s Spirit Shoppe for all of the spirits and mixers you need to craft your own Lilies at home!
-We’ve got locations all over the greater Louisville area and have everything you need for cocktails in addition to craft beer, wine, and a smoke shop with fine cigars, tobacco, and vape supplies.
+We’ve got locations all over the greater Louisville area and have everything you need for cocktails in addition to craft beer and wine.